The Lost & Found Family: Plot

 The story centers around a foster family made up of a group of misfits.
-Mrs. Hobbes (Ellen Bry) is all alone in the world when her husband dies, but through her faith and belief in the goodness of people, discovers she has the power to help those in need and find peace within herself.
-When she is left with nothing but a home her husband had bought in her name, she decides to sell the home so she can have a little money.
-But when she arrives in Jackson, Georgia she finds it is far from what she had expected.
-The house is home to five foster children.
-She first meets Crystal, a sweet little girl whose mother was hooked to the drug crystal and named her child after it.
-Then she meets Jasmine, who doesn't talk because of her past experiences.
-Soon she meets Justin and Teri, two teenagers with bad attitudes.
-Teri used to be hooked on drugs and Justin saved his father's life only to watch him die from cancer a year later.
-Lastly she meets Max, a young boy whose mother doesn't love him.
-Through these children and God, Esther begins to find courage to save the house.
-She soon discovers the house is a historical building and with the help of the children and the parents they save the home.
-Esther then finds people to invest in allowing her to build more homes for foster children.
-Toward the end of the movie, Jasmine speaks to Esther after years of being silent: "Thank you".
+Esther Hobbes (Ellen Bry) is left alone and widowed after her husband's death, but she learns to find peace within herself and use her faith and belief in the inherent good in all people to help those in need.

+With nothing but the house her husband bought for her before he died, she decides to sell the home and move to Jackson, Georgia.
+The new house she moves to is home to five foster children: Crystal, the daughter of a drug addict (and named after crystal methamphetamine), Jasmine, a mute child with past trauma, Justin and Terry, two troubled teens, and Max, whose mother does not love him.

+Through God and her growing relationships with the children, Esther begins to find courage to save the house.
+She soon discovers the house is a historical building, and with the help of the children and their parents they save the home.
+Esther then finds investors willing to fund her new goal of building more homes for foster children.
+At the end of the movie, Jasmine speaks to Esther after years of being silent, and tells her "Thank you."